noise-lab/research-course/README.md

 Studies\", refining the concepts, methods, and assignments each year.

 We have learned a lot from these course offerings.
-We have distilled many of our insights and lessons from teaching this course in a an [*ACM SIGCSE *paper](http://dl.acm.org/citation.cfm?doid=1352135.1352294 "Can Great Research Be Taught?"){target="_blank" rel="noopener"}.
+We have distilled many of our insights and lessons from teaching this course in a an [ACM SIGCSE paper](http://dl.acm.org/citation.cfm?doid=1352135.1352294 "Can Great Research Be Taught?").

 On this site, we will codify the modules from the course.
 We have also made our course notes available on this site, for the benefit of both other Ph.D. students and for faculty at other universities who may choose to use this course as a model for similar